jeevesh0013/The-Reviewer-/README.md

 + Users can see movies's rating as well as other people's reviews.
 They can also rate and write their own reviews.
 + Movies's rating will be updated when a review is added.
 Swipe down to refresh the details.
 + All the data is stored using Firebase.
-+ A user cam search the movie on which he want to See the review and also provide his reviews .
++ A user can search the movie on which he want to See the review and also provide his reviews .

 ## Screenshots 🎬